Some numbers matter more than others.

 Your business isn’t generic.
 Your metrics shouldn’t be either.

-Every company has its own logic: how revenue gets recognized, what counts as COGS, how costs flow through the org.
+Every company has its own logic regarding how revenue gets recognized, what counts as COGS, and how costs flow through the org.

-SaaS teams care about CAC and net retention by cohort.
-Marketplaces track take rate and supply–demand balance.
+SaaS teams care about CAC, net burn rate, and net retention by cohort.
+Marketplaces track take rate and supply-demand balance.
 Hardware companies model warranty costs and return rates.
 Agencies live and die by utilization and backlog burn.

 Templates don’t cover these edge cases.
 And when your tool can’t model your business, you stop trusting it.
 Custom metrics solve that.
 You define the rules, the structure, the drivers.
 You decide what counts.